TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 ## Industry Experience

+- **ASML Silicon Valley**(2025): Worked as a Modeling Product Engineer Intern:

+- Built and deployed a multithreaded/multiprocessing Python pipeline to automate data ingestion, metric computation, and visualization, reducing manual analysis time by 80% and accelerating CNN training and validation diagnostics.

+- Engineered a metric learning solution using a Triplet Margin Loss encoder to generate image embeddings for visual similarity, and built a cosine-similarity framework that guided data reallocation, reducing overfitting, improving model generalization, and resulting in customer adoption.

-- **ASML Silicon Valley**: Worked as a Modeling Product Engineer Intern, where I developed computational methods to optimize photomasks and enhanced simulation processes for pre-silicon fabrication, resulting in reduced memory usage and runtime.
+- **ASML Silicon Valley**(2024): Worked as a Modeling Product Engineer

+-  Developed computational methods to optimize photomasks and enhanced simulation processes for pre-silicon fabrication, resulting in reduced memory usage and runtime.

 ## Research at University of Central Florida